-Haircare has been a male-dominated industry for years–but slowly, more and more ladies are claiming their rightful spots as the leaders and visionaries behind some of the world’s biggest beauty brands.
-From mega-salon owners, to internationally acclaimed celebrity hairstylists, to multi-million dollar brand creators–we sleuthed out the 8 most badass women in hair.
-It took a lot more than just a large celebrity clientele to make our list–these women are full on moguls.
-Read on, and get inspired by the most influential women in hair who inspire us to work hard and break barriers everyday.
+Haircare has been a male-dominated industry for years.
+But slowly, more and more ladies are claiming their rightful spots as the leaders and visionaries behind some of the world’s biggest beauty brands.
+From mega-salon owners to internationally acclaimed celebrity hairstylists, we sleuthed out the eight most badass women in hair.
+It took a lot more than just a large celebrity clientele to make our list–these women are full-on moguls.
+Read on, and get inspired by the most influential women in the hair industry who inspire us to work hard and break barriers every day.

-There’s a reason why color master Tracey Cunningham tends the the tresses of just about every A-list celeb you can think of.
+There’s a reason why color master Tracey Cunningham tends the tresses of just about every A-list celeb you can think of.
 With over two decades in the hair industry, Tracey has proven time and time again that she is the queen of color.
-Emma Stone, J.Lo, Charlize Theron, Jessica Biel, and Khloe Kardashian are just a few the mega mane muses who frequently take a seat in her chair–but that’s not the only reason why Tracey is one of the most bad ass in the business.
-Tracey lends her skills to Redken as their Creative Consultant for Color, and serves as an Olaplex Ambassador, all while co-owning one of the most esteemed salons in Los Angeles, MeCHE.
+Emma Stone, J.Lo, Charlize Theron, Jessica Biel, and Khloe Kardashian are just a few of the mega mane muses who frequently take a seat in her chair.
+But that’s not the only reason why Tracey is one of the most badass in the business.
+Tracey lends her skills to Redken as their Creative Consultant for Color and serves as an Olaplex Ambassador, all while co-owning one of the most esteemed salons in Los Angeles, MeCHE.

-Alli Webb, founder of DryBar, just opened her 70th DryBar location in South Beach just a few weeks ago–and to say that she completely transformed the hair industry is an understatement.
+Alli Webb, the founder of DryBar, just opened her 70th DryBar location in South Beach just a few weeks ago.
+To say that she completely transformed the hair industry is an understatement.
 Seven years ago, Alli founded the DryBar, a blow dry only salon, after noticing a huge interest in her own personal clientele in her $40 blowouts.
-“No cuts, no color, just blowouts,” was Alli’s mantra, which was heard by women around the world who now frequent her salon for their $45 blow out and styling services.
-Worth well over $70 million, Alli’s company includes salons worldwide, and a equally successful product line that is sold in-salon, and also at Sephora and ULTA Beauty.
+“No cuts, no color, just blowouts,” was Alli’s mantra, which was heard by women around the world who now frequent her salon for their $45 blowout and styling services.
+Worth well over $70 million, Alli’s company includes salons worldwide, and an equally successful product line that is sold in-salon, and also at Sephora and Ulta.
 Alli also penned her own book, The Drybar Guide to Good Hair for All: How to Get the Perfect Blowout at Home.

 Three words: “Formation” music video.
-Yep, mane master Kim Kimble is the secret sauce behind Queen Bey’s highly talked about looks from Beyonce’s kick ass music video.
+Yep, mane master Kim Kimble is the secret sauce behind Queen Bey’s highly talked about looks from that kickass music video.
 Besides Bey, Kim also styles A-listers like Rihanna and Lady Gaga.
 Plus, she’s got her own line of haircare products that are available at Sally Beauty.
 Who run the world?
 Kim.

-It goes without saying that our ultimate mane master and Mane Addicts Editor-in-SHE-if, Jen Atkin, is slaying the hair game.
+It goes without saying that our ultimate mane master and Mane Addicts Editor-in-she-if, Jen Atkin, is slaying the hair game.
 NY Times dubbed her the most influential woman in hair back in 2015, and she’s made some seriously major strides in the hair industry since then.
-Sure, she styles and cuts the hair of the Kardashians, Chrissy Teigen, Cindy Crawford–but she also launched a wildly successful hair line, Ouai, which has been selling out like crazy worldwide.
-Jen also created a line of hair extensions with Beauty Works, designs hair accessories for Chloe + Isabel, and she’s the ambassador for Dyson and Slip Silk.
-All while being our Mane Addicts editrix and teaching classes globally for Mane University.
+Sure, she styles and cuts the hair of the Kardashians, Chrissy Teigen, Cindy Crawford, but she also launched a wildly successful hairline, Ouai, which has been selling out like crazy worldwide.
+Not only that, she’s the ambassador for Dyson and Slip Silk, all while being our Mane Addicts editrix.